libamtrack/library/tools/webgui/AmtrackService/README.txt

 ant clean

+2. Locate file with configuration of XML templates and path to wrapper.
+It should be in src/amtrackservice/public/config.xml

+Adjust path to directory containing wrapper file (on shield machine this should be "/home/libamtrack/tmp/system/" - remember about backslash at the end).

-3. Compile project:
+4. Compile project:

 and build

 New files should appear in war directory.

-4. Login to the server where jetty is running:
+5. Login to the server where jetty is running:

 ssh USERNAME@shield